pjaudiomv/meeting-list-lite/readme.txt

 == Description ==

 This is a WordPress plugin for displaying 12-Step Meeting Information.
-To use this, specify [mll] in your page short code.
+To use this, specify [tsml_ui] in your page short code.

 == Installation ==

 1. Upload `the meeting-list-lite` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add [mll] shortcode to your WordPress page/post.
+3. Add [tsml_ui] shortcode to your WordPress page/post.
 4. You can change the plugin settings either in the WordPress dashboard under Settings->Meeting List Lite or using shortcode attributes.

 == Changelog ==